kauri-io/java-web3j-pantheon-testing/README.md

 # java-web3j-pantheon-testing

-Testing web3j Ethereum interactions using a Pantheon node
+An example project demonstrating how to start up a Pantheon node for integration testing your java based Ethereum code.